By E.A. Cook

 By Eddy Cook

 Chris and I made our way to the Kansas City Southern rail yard and caught a southbound.
 We were broke, hungry, and were in no mood for the derailment we got caught in later that day.
 I t was a super low-speed accident.
 Some tracks were out of alignment and caused the slow-moving train to derail right in the middle of a small town.
-A crew had come out and use a hydraulic lift to raise the three derailed grain cars one at a time as they rebuilt the track beneath them.
+A crew came out and used a hydraulic lift to raise the three derailed grain cars one at a time as they rebuilt the track beneath them.
 We laid low and smoked in the back corner of the open box, deep in the shadows so as not to draw attention.

 Some local boys in an El Camino came from the North and swerved so close to us that we had to jump in the ditch, and then fantailed dirt on us from the shoulder of the road while the driver tried to keep it on the pavement.
 They weaved up the road and took a right onto a dirt road.
 We figured they’d be back, so Chris found a baseball sized rock and I got hold of a stump that I could swing like a mace into their windshield.
 We put our weapons in the grass nearby and tried again to catch a ride.
 Traffic was sparse and not having us.
 Then the El Camino came squealing and spitting back towards us again from the North.